Medically reviewed by Drugs.com. Last updated on Apr 30, 2022.

 Commonly used brand name(s)

 Therapeutic Class: Radiological Ionic Contrast Media

-Gadobenate is a magnetic resonance imaging (MRI) contrast agent.
-Contrast agents are used to help create a clear picture of the body during MRI scans.
+Gadobenate is a magnetic resonance imaging (MRI) contrast agent used to help create a clear picture of the body during MRI scans.
 MRI scans are a special kind of diagnostic procedure.
 They use magnets and computers to create images or “pictures” of certain areas inside the body.
 Unlike x-rays, they do not involve ionizing radiation.
 Gadobenate is a gadolinium-based contrast agent (GBCA).

-Gadobenate is given by injection before MRI to help diagnose problems in the brain, spine, and other parts of your body.
+Gadobenate is given by injection before an MRI scan to help find problems in the brain, spine, and other parts of your body.

 Tell your doctor if you have ever had any unusual or allergic reaction to gadobenate or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of gadobenate solution in children 2 years of age and older.
-However, safety and efficacy have not been established in children younger than 2 years of age.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of gadobenate injection in the pediatric population.
+However, safety and efficacy have not been established in preterm babies.